Skip to content

 Campylobacter_D coli

 By changing the species name, one can adjust the species that can be automatically downloaded from AllTheBacteria (ATB).
-When changing the name, make sure to use the taxonomy from GTDB.
+This requires the taxonomic names as defined in GTDB.

 Technical parameters